How to Distress Wood for a Beautiful Aged Look

 Wash over stain

 Generally speaking, the base coat needs to completely cover the wood, even if it is going to be sanded later.
-While wood can be left exposed, it will not look as if it has worn, but rather like it has never been fully finished.
-To get the wood exposed through the base coat, it’s best to sand off the edges.
+While wood can be left exposed, it will not look as if it has worn but rather like it has never been fully finished.
+To expose the wood through the base coat, it’s best to sand off the edges.

-The most common method of distressing any wood is with paint.
-This can either be done in one of two methods; using a wash or using a dry brush.
-While similar, the basic difference is that the wash doesn’t leave distinct brushstrokes, as can be seen in the picture below.
+The most common method of distressing wood is with paint.
+This can be done using a wash or a dry brush.
+While similar, the basic difference is that the wash doesn’t leave distinct brushstrokes, as seen in the picture below.

 wash over paint